wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 * **Data Asset profiling.** GX Cloud introspects your data schema by default on Data Asset creation, and also offers one-click fetching of additional descriptive metrics including column type and statistical summaries.
 Data profiling results are used to suggest parameters for Expectations that you create.

+* **Automate schema change detection.** GX Cloud can automatically generate Expectations that detect column changes.
+This option is available when [you create new Data Assets](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source).

 * **Schedule Validations.** GX Cloud enables you to schedule validations, so that you can test and assess your data on a regular cadence and monitor data quality over time.
 See [Manage schedules](/cloud/schedules/manage_schedules.md) for more detail.

 * **Alerting.** GX Cloud provides the ability to send alerts when validations fail, enabling your organization to remain proactively aware of the health of your Data Assets.
 See [Manage alerts](/cloud/alerts/manage_alerts.md) for more detail.